-As of June 30, 2017, the Child Care Fund had a negative net position of \$18,842.
-This deficit resulted from the recording of the fund's proportionate share of the net pension liability in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+As of June 30, 2018, the Child Care Fund had a negative net position of \$110,774.
+This deficit resulted from the fund's proportionate share of the net pension and OPEB liabilities recorded in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefit Plans Other than Pension Plans.
 The General Fund provides transfers to cover deficit balances; however, this is done when cash is needed rather than when accruals occur.